Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

+Using the described data and MFA optimization, we obtain results for the computational costs and NLL values, which are shown in \Cref{fig:large_scale}.
+In the figure, we also express the size of an MFA representation in terms of the total number of optimized floating point parameters, which follows recent customs in studies on large-scale data representations \citep[][]{Dosovitskiy2021,Fang2023,Wortsman2024, KaplanEtAl2020, HenighanEtAl2020} For an MFA representation, the number of parameters is determined by the number of components~$C$, the hyperplane dimensionality~$H$ and the data dimensionality~$D$.
+Concretely, the number of MFA parameters is given by the number of parameters for the prior, means, factor loadings and variances, i.e.,

-At the same time, increasing the size of the MFA model by increasing the number of components $C$ resulted in a substantial decrease in the NLL on the testset (\cref{fig:large_scale}\textbf{B}).
-For $C = 500$, the NLL values for \fullMFA{} and \varMFA{} were statistically equivalent within the standard error of the mean.
-This finding aligns with the observations in \cref{sec:quality}, where only minor differences in NLL values were reported between the two algorithms.
+In \cref{fig:large_scale}\textbf{A}, we observe that both the number of joint evaluations and training runtime increased only moderately as $C$ increased.
+This behavior results from the sublinear scaling of \varMFA{}.
+From $C = \num{50 000}$ to $C = \num{500 000}$, runtimes even slightly decreased, due to a small reduction in the number of iterations.
+At the same time, increasing the number of components~$C$ significantly reduced the testset NLL (\cref{fig:large_scale}\textbf{B}).
+For $C = 500$, the NLL values for \fullMFA{} and \varMFA{} were within the standard error of the mean, consistent with the findings in \cref{sec:quality}, where only minor NLL differences were observed between the two algorithms.
 Scaling \fullMFA{} to component numbers significantly larger than $C = 500$ was computationally prohibitive.
-Already for $C=500$, \fullMFA{} required approximately two days to train compared to approximately 5 hours for \varMFA{} and \fullMFA{} required on average $16.6\times$ as many joint evaluations.
-For $C=$ \num{5000} the runtime of \fullMFA{} would be significantly slower (by about an order of magnitude).
-Additionally, \cref{fig:large_scale}\textbf{A} shows that \varMFA{} requires even fewer joint evaluations for the whole optimization procedure than \fullMFA{} does for a single iteration.
+Already for $C=500$, \fullMFA{} required approximately two days to train compared to approximately 5 hours for \varMFA{} (and \fullMFA{} required about $16 \times$ as many joint evaluations).
+For $C=$ \num{5000} the runtime of \fullMFA{} would still be slower (by about an order of magnitude).
+Additionally, \cref{fig:large_scale}\textbf{A} shows that \varMFA{} requires even fewer joint evaluations for the entire optimization procedure than \fullMFA{} does for a single iteration.

-Our largest scale experiments for \varMFA{} (with $C=\num{500 000}$) finally demonstrate that with current hardware\footnote{We used a node with considerable compute resources, i.e., \varMFA{} was trained utilizing all 64 cores of a single AMD Genoa EPYC 9554 CPU and 4 TB of RAM.}, an MFA model with more than 10 billion parameters can be optimized in less than nine hours.
+Our largest scale experiments for \varMFA{} demonstrate that with current hardware\footnote{We used a node with considerable compute resources: \varMFA{} was trained utilizing all 64 cores of a single AMD Genoa EPYC 9554 CPU and 4 TB of RAM.}, exceptionally large MFA models can be trained efficiently (see \cref{fig:large_scale}).
+Concretely, for $C=\num{500 000}$ an MFA model with $10.8$ billion parameters can be optimized in less than nine hours.